“London has raised the bar on how to deliver a lasting legacy. This great historical city has created a legacy blueprint for future Games hosts.”

 Venues and Sport

-- The future of six of the eight permanent venues has already been secured (Aquatics Centre, Orbit, Multi-Use Arena, Olympic Village, Velodrome, Eton Manor).
+- The future of all eight of the permanent venues has already been secured (Aquatics Centre, Orbit, Copper Box Arena, Olympic Village, Velodrome, Eton Manor, Stadium and iCity (previous Press and Broadcast Centre)).

-- The Park offer sporting programmes for everything from grass roots community use to high performance competitions.
+- The Park offers sporting programmes for everything from grass roots community use to high performance competitions.

-- Price pledge –the cost of a swimming in the Aquatics Centre or court hire in the Multi-use Arena will be the same as that of a local leisure centre.
+- Price pledge –the cost of a swimming in the Aquatics Centre or court hire in the Copper Box Arena will be the same as that of a local leisure centre.

 - Up to 8,000 permanent jobs on the park by 2030 plus 2,500 temporary construction jobs